MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/system-requirements-for-the-address-book-application.md

 The server computer software requirements for running this web application include:

-  - Microsoft Windows NT® Server 4.0, with Service Pack 3 or later, or Microsoft Windows® 2000 Server.
+  - Microsoft Windows NT Server 4.0, with Service Pack 3 or later, or Microsoft Windows 2000 Server.

   - Microsoft Internet Information Services (IIS) version 3.0 or later, with Active Server Pages.